Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 You just learned alot about the nutrients you may need to keep on your radar when giving up dairy.

-If want to get an idea about how your intake is comparing to nutrient needs, check out Cronometer (affiliate link*)-as a reminder, this means if you click on the link and sign up or purchase, I earn a commission at no added cost to you)- a nutrient tracking app!
+If want to get an idea about how your intake is comparing to nutrient needs, check out Cronometer (affiliate link*)-a nutrient tracking app!

 I like Cronometer because it has a huge food data base, space to enter your own recipes, and provides lots of nutrient info.